ajb142/cuckoo_hello/Readme.md

 # Cuckoo Hello
-This is a simple hello world project to demonstrate that cross compiling works and this can be ran on a Nest Thermostat
+This is a simple hello world project to demonstrate
+ - Cross compiling works and this can be ran on a Nest Thermostat
+ - Input devices cann be read
+ - Screen canbe controlled

 # Build instruction
 ## build